digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/org-management/licensing/cloud.md

 ---
-id: tooljet-cloud
+id: jumpstart-cloud
-title: ToolJet Cloud
+title: JumpStart Cloud
 ---

 <div className='badge badge--primary heading-badge'>Available on: Paid plans</div>

-## Choosing Your ToolJet Cloud Subscription
+## Choosing Your JumpStart Cloud Subscription

-This comprehensive guide aims to assist you in the process of configuring paid plans for ToolJet Cloud.
+This comprehensive guide aims to assist you in the process of configuring paid plans for JumpStart Cloud.
 If you are looking for self-hosted/on-premises plans, please navigate to **[Self Hosted](/docs/org-management/licensing/self-hosted)** .
-For ToolJet Cloud, we offer three different types of subscriptions tailored to your specific requirements.
-Let's explore how to get the most out of ToolJet's powerful features! 🚀
+For JumpStart Cloud, we offer three different types of subscriptions tailored to your specific requirements.
+Let's explore how to get the most out of JumpStart's powerful features! 🚀

 Let's look into three types of subscriptions:

 1. **Free Trial**: This is a free subscription that grants access to premium features for a 14-day trial period.

    - **New Users**: Select the 14-day trial option during the onboarding process.
-   - **Existing Users**: If eligible, a start trial banner will be visible on your ToolJet dashboard.
+   - **Existing Users**: If eligible, a start trial banner will be visible on your JumpStart dashboard.

-2. **Business Subscription**: This is a paid monthly subscription that you can [upgrade](#a-chosen-plan-business-plan) to from within the ToolJet app.
+2. **Business Subscription**: This is a paid monthly subscription that you can [upgrade](#a-chosen-plan-business-plan) to from within the JumpStart app.
 3. **Enterprise Subscription**: This is a paid subscription with customizable options.
-To obtain this subscription, you have to contact our **[sales](https://tooljet.com/slack)** team.
+To obtain this subscription, you have to contact our **[sales](https://jumpstart.com/slack)** team.

 ---